 Latest Anti Theft Systems

-Auto disabling technology has moved on quite a bit, lots of cars have key-less entry and push button start.
-The key code transmitter and receiver technology is still used but is much more sophisticated, it now uses a random code which as before must be recognised by the on board computer.
+Auto disabling technology has moved on quite a bit, lots of cars have key-less entry and push-button start.
+The key code transmitter and receiver technology is still used but is much more sophisticated, it now uses a random code which as before must be recognized by the onboard computer.

 Some experts say it’s easier than ever before to steal a modern car.
-With the right hardware, software and dept of knowledge you can unlock start and drive some of the latest cars remotely, and when I say remotely I mean from anywhere there’s an internet connection.
+With the right hardware, software, and depth of knowledge you can unlock start, and drive some of the latest cars remotely, and when I say remotely I mean from anywhere there’s an internet connection.